FelixHauser/Sharp-Average-IR/README.md

 - The distance is given as a float instead of an integer.
 - Much better way to sort out out-of-tolerance values.
 - Gives better accuracy.
+- GP2Y0A02Y and GP2Y0A710K0F sensors are also supported.

 # How it works